kmad1729/trivial_games/README.md

 # trivial_games

--multiplication_game.py
+multiplication_game.py
 ------------------------

-    *simple multiplication game to test how fast you can multiply
+simple multiplication game to test how fast you can multiply